henriquelazzarino/GookShelf/README.md

 3. Create a `.env` file in the config directory with the following environment variables:
     - `PORT`: Port number for the server.
     - `JWT_SECRET`: Secret key for JWT.
+    - `FIREBASE_URL`: Firebase project RTDB URL.
 4. Create a Firebase project and download the service account key.
     - 4.1.
 Go to the Firebase console and create a new project.
     - 4.2.
 Go to the project settings and Service Accounts.
     - 4.3.
-Download the service account key and save it as `serviceAccountKey.json` in the config directory.
+Download the service account key and save it as `serviceCredentials.json` in the config directory.
     - 4.4.
 Enable Firebase Realtime Database and Firebase Storage.
 5. Run `go run main.go` to start the server.
 6. Access the API using the base URL `http://localhost:{PORT}`.